Onboarding and Succession Overview

 Increase storage for file attachments and Bitwarden Send: File attachments for Bitwarden items or Bitwarden Send are retained on user-provided storage.

-Directory Connector, Login with SSO, Enterprise Policies, and your Vault work well individually or in harmony to optimize your onboarding, offboarding, and Organization management experience.
+Directory Connector, login with SSO, Enterprise policies, and your vault work well individually or in harmony to optimize your onboarding, succession, and organization management experience.
 The following table details how that it might look to string together these pieces into one smooth process:

-Q: When an employee leaves, can we detach their account from the Organization so that they don't have access to company credentials anymore and they do not lose their personal credentials?
+Q: When an employee leaves, can we detach their account from the organization so that they don't have access to company credentials anymore and they do not lose their individually-owned credentials?

-Q: Can we prevent employees from duplicating credentials from the company Organization to their Personal Vault
+Q: Can we prevent employees from duplicating credentials from the company organization to their individual vault

 A: Yes!
 Using our comprehensive suite of role-based access controls you can make credentials Read Only to prevent duplication.